 - My children are older (aged 8 and 9) more settled and therefore open to change.
 They are capable of contributing more around the house and being self sufficient.

-- I have a new partner who is keen to support and help me.
+- I have a new boyfriend who is keen to support and help me.

 In every room in my house, every routine in my day and every interaction with my children and my boyfriend – I can see opportunities to shed further layers of “grey tired bark”.
 When we do, we will create a stronger more vibrant foundation for all of us.